istio/istio.io/content/en/docs/ambient/getting-started/enforce-auth-policies/index.md

 {{< text bash >}}
 $ # This fails with an RBAC error because the identity of the reviews-v1 service is not allowed
-$ kubectl exec deploy/reviews-v1 -- curl -s http://productpage:9080/
+$ kubectl exec deploy/reviews-v1 -- curl -s http://productpage:9080/productpage
 RBAC: access denied
 {{< /text >}}

 {{< text bash >}}
 $ # This works as we're explicitly allowing GET requests from the sleep pod
-$ kubectl exec deploy/sleep -- curl -s http://productpage:9080/ | grep -o "<title>.*</title>"
+$ kubectl exec deploy/sleep -- curl -s http://productpage:9080/productpage | grep -o "<title>.*</title>"
 <title>Simple Bookstore App</title>
 {{< /text >}}

-## 3. Next steps
+## Next steps

 With the waypoint proxy in place, you can now enforce Layer 7 policies in the namespace.
-In addition to authorization policies, we can use the waypoint proxy to split traffic between services.
+In addition to authorization policies, [we can use the waypoint proxy to split traffic between services](../manage-traffic/).
 This is useful when doing canary deployments or A/B testing.